cajhin/capsicain/README.md

 **KeyTweak** works better, but it supports only basic key remapping, and requires a reboot for every change.

 **Capsicain** does everything I want.
+Reliably, everywhere.

 ## Features

 - optional basic key remapping
     Y<>Z (for ze Germans)
     WIN<>ALT on non-Apple keyboards (the Apple way is better)
-    \ and / to Shift ('\' on ISO (Euro) keyboards is left Shift on ANSI (US) boards. / is its physical counterpart, it should have been right shift all along.
+    \ and / to Shift ('\\' on ISO (Euro) keyboards is left Shift on ANSI (US) boards. / is its physical counterpart, it should have been right shift all along.
 Try it, it's comfortable).

 - Hold CapsLock + right hand -> Cursor control layer
     [I][J][K][L] = Cursor